 Over the next two posts, we’re going to take a look at two types of business that may seem to be very different—and they do indeed project contrasting images to the general public—but are both considered to be high-risk businesses.
-Our hope is that these concrete examples will help you gain a better understanding of the nature and challenges of high-risk businesses.
+First, we are going to dive into what makes credit repair high-risk.
+Our hope is that these concrete examples will help you gain a better understanding of the nature and challenges of high-risk businesses .
 That knowledge will arm you to make better decisions for your business and implement measures that will more effectively take your business in the direction you have chosen.

 The origins of the English word “credit” can be traced back to the Latin word credere, which means “to trust, entrust, or believe.”
 It’s related to the word “creed,” which refers to a statement or collection of beliefs.
 So, your “credit” is really just another way of saying “the degree to which certain parties trust you to fulfill your obligation to return something that you have borrowed.”
 (Note that the Latin word creditum refers to something entrusted to a person.)
 In our current context, then, “credit” is “the degree to which banks and other financial institutions trust you to pay back the money you have borrowed, and to pay it back according to the terms you agreed to.

 Credit repair businesses are, of course, part of the extremely broad financial industry.
 The services they provide include coaching on general financial matters, as well as more focused guidance on specific financial issues.
 Two of the most common things that people go to credit repair businesses for are to get help improving their credit scores and to get help with debt consolidation.
 With unwise and unhealthy levels of debt so prevalent in the United States currently, stretching from single individuals to the federal government, it should be no surprise that credit repair is a growing market.